TritonDataCenter/rfd/rfd/0097/README.md

 VLANs are a predominant and commonly used aspect of networking.
 However, the illumos networking stack does not often behave as well in the face of VLANs.
-Many of the behaviors and enhancements in the networking stack that are used do not apply to VLANs.
-However, we find that most of our customers, and even our own deployments, are almost exclusively filled with networks that are based on VLANs.
-In part, this is due to the ease of the creation of devices on a VLAN either through `dladm create-vlan` or `dladm create-vnic -v`.
+Many of the behaviors and enhancements in the networking stack that are used do not apply to VLAN tagged traffic.
+However, we find that most of our customers, and even our own deployments, are almost exclusively filled with networks that leverage VLANs.
+In part, this is due to the ease of using VLANs in Triton through NAPI and the simplicity of `dladm create-vnic -v <vlan>`.

 ## VLAN Refresher